KILTprotocol/dev.kilt.io/README.md

 ### <img width="40" src="./imgs/chain.jpg"> KILT Blockchain

 See the currently running nodes on our [Telemetry][telemetry].
-Dive into the transactions happening on the KILT Blockchain at this very moment on our [blockchain explorer][chain-explorer].
+Dive into the transactions happening on the KILT Blockchain at this very moment on our [Blockchain Explorer][chain-explorer].

 ### <img width="34" src="./imgs/faucet.jpg"> Faucet